Books Published by Faculty

-The Simplified Chinese translation of Professor Abelson’s book, A Capitol Idea: Think Tanks and US Foreign Policy, has been published by Nanjing University Press.
-In this book, Professor Abelson focuses on a host of high profile think tanks - including the Brookings Institution, the Heritage Foundation, and the Project for the New American Century - and on the public and private channels they rely on to influence important and controversial foreign policies, including the development and possible deployment of a National Missile Defense and George Bush's controversial war on terror.
+The Simplified Chinese translation of Professor Don Abelson’s book, A Capitol Idea: Think Tanks and US Foreign Policy, has been published by Nanjing University Press.
+In this book, Don Abelson focuses on a host of high profile think tanks - including the Brookings Institution, the Heritage Foundation, and the Project for the New American Century - and on the public and private channels they rely on to influence important and controversial foreign policies, including the development and possible deployment of a National Missile Defense and George Bush's controversial war on terror.
 In the process of uncovering how some of the nation's most prominent think tanks have established themselves as key players in the political arena, he challenges traditional approaches to assessing policy influence and suggests alternative models.

 The Digital Dionysus: Nietzsche and the Network-Centric Condition (Punctum Books, 2016)